-Catcher/INF from Southern California Seeking Team in 2019
+Catcher/INF from Southern California Seeking Team for 2019-20 season

 Name: Brendan Campbell